Inspiring students who make a difference.

-Utah Society for Environmental Education currently recognizes Rowland Hall as a platinum level member of Utah Green Schools.
+Utah Society for Environmental Education recognizes Rowland Hall as a platinum-level member of Utah Green Schools.
 This initiative aims to promote sustainable practices in school facilities and curricula.

 Sustainability at School

 Rowland Hall has a long history of sustainability and environmental education in the classroom.
-Rowland Hall is a charter member of the Green Schools Alliance, a national organization devoted to K-12 sustainability.
-Rowland Hall’s Go Green Days are a popular event once a month where students, faculty, and staff are encouraged to get to school using alternative transportation.
+We're a charter member of the Green Schools Alliance, a national organization devoted to K-12 sustainability.

-In the curriculum, students in the Lower School explore and learn in the science garden.
-Middle School students gain valuable knowledge of Salt Lake City’s Air quality in our air pollution education unit.
-Upper School Environmental Science students lead the school through their Individual Service Learning Action Plan (iSLAP) projects.
+In our curriculum, students in the Lower School explore and learn in the science garden.
+Middle School students gain valuable knowledge of Salt Lake City’s air quality via our air pollution education unit.
+Upper School environmental science students lead the school through their Individual Service Learning Action Plan (iSLAP) projects.
 Rowland Hall’s Environs Club provides an opportunity for students to pursue their interests while supporting our sustainability efforts.

 Sustainability by the Numbers

 Rowland Hall is committed to advancing and evolving sustainability in our facility protocol and activities.
-Rowland Hall’s Sustainability Committee and Sustainability Coordinator collects resource consumption data throughout the year and synthesizes the information into our Annual Sustainability Report.
-A few examples of Rowland Hall’s sustainability initiatives at a facility level are: school-wide composting program utilizing our Earth Tub as well as Momentum Recycling services, school-wide recycling of paper, plastic, aluminum, batteries, glass bottles, and more, Steiner Community Garden behind the McCarthey Campus is home to 40 plots where gardeners from all over the valley grow delicious organic vegetables, and a 10.8 kW solar PV array on McCarthey’s roof.
+Our Sustainability Committee and sustainability coordinator collect resource-consumption data throughout the year and synthesize the information into an Annual Sustainability Report.
+A few examples of Rowland Hall’s sustainability initiatives at a facility level:

 Sustainability in the Community